Substeps/substeps-framework/README.md

 * Replaced Apache config with [Typesafe Config](https://github.com/typesafehub/config) - similar functionality but provides better nesting of properties, variable substitution
 * Added System property switch to use original properties files over new .conf files (`-Dsubsteps.use.dot.properties=true`)
 * Enable any parameters to be substituted with values from config - user ${config.expression}.
 Delimitters can be specified and Charset conversion too, see core-api reference.conf for details
+* Enabled arguments to be evaluated at runtime against objects in the execution context

 1.0.3
 -----